adl/hoaf/README.md

       0 1

-I (Alexandre) have no intention to represent state-labeled automata with multiple initial states in Spot, so if I had to read such an automaton, I would immediately convert it into the following TGBA, with a new initial state representing the union of two original states, and pushing labels on incoming transitions and acceptance on outgoing transitions (acceptance on incoming transitions would work as well):
+Note that even if a tool has no support for state labels or multiple initial states, the above automaton could easily be transformed into a transition-based one upon reading.
+It suffices to add a new initial state connected to all the original initial states, and then to move all labels onto incoming transitions.
+Acceptance sets can be moved to incoming or (more naturally) to outgoing transitions.
+For instance the following transition-based Büchi automaton is equivalent to the previous example:

     HOA: v1
     States: 3